progressneverstops/lhp-design-system/CONTRIBUTING.md

 - **Backend Integration**: Actual API implementations or database logic.
 - **Business Strategy**: Changes to pricing, revenue models, or partnership plans.

+## 🧭 Advanced Area: 3D Body Visualizer (Middle-Ground Guardrails)
+The 3D visualizer in this repo is intentionally a **UI/UX + 3D visuals showcase**:
+- You *can* contribute visual improvements, layout, interaction patterns, and mesh presentation.
+- You *can* contribute new **open-source** mesh variants (with clear provenance/licensing).
+- You **cannot** add or infer proprietary morphing logic, formulas, parameter mappings, or “body intelligence” computation.

+To help prevent scope drift, the 3D page includes a **“3D Designers Only” acknowledgement overlay**.
+This is a **guardrail**, not security.

 ## 🛠️ How to Contribute
 1. **Fork the Repository**: Create your own copy of the repository.
 2. **Create a Branch**: `git checkout -b feature/your-improvement-name`.